MassEnviroScreen Cumulative Burden Score - A Supplement for Environmental Justice Prioritization

 Scores for the pollution burden and climate risk and population characteristics categories are multiplied (rather than added, for example).
 This multiplication approach is based on research which shows that socioeconomic and health/sensitivity factors are “effect modifiers” that multiply the risks posed by pollutants and climate risks.
 Various environmental health and emergency response organizations use a similar scoring system: Risk = Threat x Vulnerability.

-Within the MassEnviroScreen score map, clicking on individual census block groups shows both the final MassEnviroScreen score as well as the Pollution and Climate Burden and the Sensitive Pop SubScores.
+Within the MassEnviroScreen score map, clicking on individual census block groups shows both the final MassEnviroScreen percentile score as well as the Pollution and Climate Burden and the Sensitive Pop SubScores.
 The Pollution and Climate Burden Subscore represents the percentile rank (0 - 100) of the block group for averaged pollution burden and climate risk component indicators.
 Similarly, the Sensitive Pop SubScore represents the percentile rank (0 - 100) of the block group for averaged population characteristics component indicators.

 Model indicators

 The MassEnviroScreen score model is computed from 30 statewide environmental, socioeconomic, and health indicators.
 These indicators are listed in Table 1 below.
 Details and data sources for model indicators can be found in the MassEnviroScreen Documentation.
+The complete code for generating MassEnviroScreen is available at https://github.com/profLuna/MassEnviroScreen.
+A CSV file with indicator values for all census block groups is available here.

 Table 1: MassEnviroScreen Score Indicators